Whiz: A Fast and Flexible Data Analytics System: Evaluation

-First, we snapshot the number of running tasks across all the jobs in one of our experiments when running \name{} and Hadoop (Fig.~\ref{fig:running_tasks_batch}). \name{} has $1.45\times$ more tasks scheduled over time which directly translates to jobs finishing $1.37\times$ faster.
+First, we snapshot the number of running tasks across all the jobs in one of our experiments when running \name{} and Hadoop (Fig.~\ref{fig:running_tasks_batch}). \name{} has $1.45\times$ more tasks scheduled over time which translates to jobs finishing $1.37\times$ faster.
 It has $1.38\times$ better cluster efficiency than Hadoop.
 Similar observations hold for Spark (omitted).

-The main reasons for rapid processing/high efficiency are two-fold.
-(1) DS's data organization (\secref{s:solution}) naturally ensures that most tasks are data local ($76\%$ in our expts).
+The main reasons for rapid processing/high efficiency are: (1) The DS (\secref{s:solution}) ensures that most tasks are data local ($76\%$ in our expts).
 This improves average {\em consumer} task completion time by $1.59\times$.
 Resources thus freed can be used by other jobs' tasks.
-(2) Our ES can provide similar input sizes for tasks in a stage (\secref{es:formulation}) -- within $14.4\%$ of the mean input size per task.
-Thus, we see predictable per-stage performance and better resource utilization (more in \secref{subsec:be}).
+(2) Our ES can provide similar input sizes for tasks in a stage (\secref{es:formulation}) -- within $14.4\%$ of the mean (more in \secref{subsec:be}).